evanseitz/personal_website/content/project/squid-python-suite/index.md

   preview_only: false
 ---

 Public release of the [SQUID Python suite](https://github.com/evanseitz/squid-nn) for interpreting cis-regulatory mechanisms from genomic deep neural networks using surrogate models.
-This software was developed in the [Kinney](https://kinneylab.labsites.cshl.edu/) and [Koo](https://koolab.cshl.edu/) research groups at [Cold Spring Harbor Laboratory](https://www.cshl.edu/) in collaboration with [David McCandlish](https://www.cshl.edu/research/faculty-staff/david-mccandlish/).
+This software was developed in the [Kinney lab](https://kinneylab.labsites.cshl.edu/) and [Koo lab](https://koolab.cshl.edu/)  at [Cold Spring Harbor Laboratory](https://www.cshl.edu/).